Projective reconstruction in algebraic vision

 \section{Introduction}

 Let $r$ be a positive integer and $\bsm = (m_1, \ldots, m_r)$ be a sequence of positive integers.
-For each $i = 1, \ldots, r$, take a vector space $W_i$ of dimension $m_i+1$ over a field $\bfk$, which we assume to be an algebraically closed field of characteristic zero unless otherwise stated \footnote{ In view of application to computer vision, where a motivation for this paper comes from, the case $\bfk = \bR$ is of particular interest.
-As mentioned later in Introduction, the reconstruction theorem for $\bfk = \bR$ follows from the reconstruction theorem for $\bfk = \bC$. }.
+For each $i = 1, \ldots, r$, take a vector space $W_i$ of dimension $m_i+1$ over a field $\bfk$, which we assume to be an algebraically closed field of characteristic zero unless otherwise stated \footnote{ This condition on the field $\bfk$ allows us to use standard tools in complex algebraic geometry, such as the theorem of Bertini.
+From the viewpoint of application to computer vision, where the motivation for this paper comes from, the case $\bfk = \bR$ is of particular interest.
+As we mention later in this section, the reconstruction theorem for $\bfk = \bR$ follows from the reconstruction theorem for $\bfk = \bC$. }.
 Let further $V$ be a vector space satisfying $n \coloneqq \dim V - 1 > m_i$ for any $i =1, \ldots, r$.
 A sequence $\bss = (s_1, \ldots, s_r)$ of surjective linear maps

 induce rational maps

 from $\bP^n \coloneqq \bP(V)$ to $\bP^{m_i} \coloneqq \bP(W_i)$.
 We call these rational maps \emph{cameras}, with the model of a pinhole camera as a linear projection in mind.
 Correspondingly, the loci